 The image above shows how the two segments performed.
 This is a good example because it represents 100% of the total traffic since the time all devices were utilized.
 In the chart, orange represents tablet and desktop users, and blue designates mobile device users.

 Moving down to the data table, you can examine the summary section at the top that displays your two segments.
 Toward the bottom, you can see the deeper layers of the top three sources of organic, direct and referral traffic.

 From here, it’s easy to spot the weakest link (a segment with the lowest per-session value) of direct traffic coming via mobile device.

 You can then take it a step further to see how your site visitors are engaging with the rest of your site by jumping from the Acquisition section of GA over to the Behavior section’s Site Content report.
 Your advanced segments will stay in place as you migrate through your account’s left navigation.

 It’s important to keep in mind that one Advanced Segment should not be used over the other, but rather that segmentation is the key to learning about online behavior.
 Segmenting your audience allows you to target your audience and learn from the data instead of making basic assumptions.
 This analysis will help you align your content more effectively with the right visitors and consumers.

-Advanced Segments can also help you understand the various groups of site visitors that comprise your entire audience, in order to find both high-quality and the weak audiences—and improve your conversion and engagement optimization strategies.
+Advanced Segments can also help you understand the various groups of site visitors that comprise your entire audience, in order to find both high-quality and weak audiences—and improve your conversion and engagement optimization strategies.